gitaroktato/microservices-availability-simulator/README.md

 # microservices-availability-simulator
 A software that's using Monte Carlo simulation for showing availability of combination of microservices

+# Usage
+See `main.py` as an example on how to use the simulator.
+You need the following libraries installed:
+- `networkx`
+- `mathplotlib`

 # References

 ## NxGraph used as a graph library